EsoCloudKing/PROJECT-02-Cloud-Soc-Lab-with-SIEM-Sentinel/README.md

  Developed and implemented three analytic rules in Microsoft Sentinel, to proactively detect and respond to security alerts by leveraging custom KQL queries for comprehensive threat detection and mitigation.
 These alerts will be automatically aggregated into incidents in Microsoft Sentinel as they are generated, enabling streamlined monitoring and rapid incident response.

- First analytic rule is to trigger an alert when a paricular computer or account has 2 failed log on events (EventID 4625).
+ First analytic rule is ased on security event is to trigger alert when a paricular computer or account has 2 failed log on events (EventID 4625).

 SecurityEvent

 | where EventID == “4625”